 No prayers were said over his tomb.
 No candle lit in his memory.
 His last word had been my name.
 He had called out to me and I had not answered.
 I did not weep and it pained me that I could not weep.
 But I was out of tears.
 And deep inside me, if I could have searched the recesses of my feeble conscience, I might have found something like: Free at last! …

-Wiesel won the Nobel Prize for Literature, his bravery and self-reflective frankness recognized.
-In his acceptance speech, given in 1986, he wrote:
+Although Night was not initially well-received, it was eventually published in 1956.
+Wiesel won the Nobel Peace Prize for his bravery and self-reflective frankness.
+In his 1986 acceptance speech, he wrote:

 Do I have the right to accept this great honor on their behalf.
 I do not.
 No one may speak for the dead, no one may interpret their mutilated dreams and visions.
 And yet I sense their presence.
 I always do – and at this moment more than ever.

 Read more on the delicate – but imperative – balance between speaking of the dead and speaking for them in Carrying the Burden of Witness.